johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - Fixed an issue for users in the `America/Asuncion` time zone to align with Paraguay’s decision to permanently stay in Daylight Saving Time (DST) or UTC-3.  **Note:** Users will need to restart their browser to receive the fix.

+### Improved reliability

+- Fixed a browser crash which occurred when starting the Microsoft Edge browser programmatically using --inprivate and --app (application mode) via the command line.

 ## Version 134.0.3124.72: March 17, 2025

 Fixed various bugs and performance issues.